Learn More about Export Compliance

 Activities and Interactions

-While most activities abroad do not require an export license, it is important for travelers to be aware of the following concerns:
+While most activities abroad do not require an export license (except with respect to OFAC-sanctioned countries), it is important for travelers to be aware of the following export control concerns:

 Field Work Abroad:

-University research conducted outside the U.S. may not qualify for the Fundamental Research Exclusion and may be subject to export controls.
-Before sharing the results or data from such work, researchers should ensure that the information is not export restricted.
-Please contact Export Control with questions, or if your work abroad involves any of the following:
+In most cases, fundamental research conducted outside the U.S. will qualify for FIU’s Fundamental Research Exclusion.
+However, ITAR defense-controlled research cannot be conducted internationally without an export license, even if it otherwise qualifies as fundamental research when conducted at FIU or elsewhere in the U.S. Before conducting sponsored research internationally, including field work abroad, researchers should confirm that the work is not export restricted.
+Please contact our Export Control Office with questions, or if your work abroad involves any of the following:

 - Working with a foreign government and/or military.